jpbarto/serverless-chaos-lab/docs/lab_1_serverless_etl.md

 ## Create the pipeline

 > Note: If you are using an AWS Cloud9 IDE you may need to disable [AWS managed credentials](https://docs.aws.amazon.com/cloud9/latest/user-guide/how-cloud9-with-iam.html#auth-and-access-control-temporary-managed-credentials).
-To disable AWS managed credentials open the **Preferences** pane for your IDE and disabled `AWS managed credentials`.
+To disable AWS managed credentials open the **Preferences** pane for your IDE and disable `AWS managed credentials`.

     ![AWS managed credentials](images/aws_managed_credentials.png)

 1. Using the Terraform cli, deploy the architecture